natural history, mountains and coast

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

-Day 1 Flight to Agadir and transfer to the Atlas Kasbah.
+Day 1 Flight to Agadir and transfer to our hotel (c30 minutes).

-Day 4 We visit the attractive town of Taroudant, described as a ’mini Marrakech’, enjoying views from ancient city walls and exploring the labyrinthine market – full of herbs and spices, and traditional furnishings.
-House Buntings sing from the buildings and Little Swift overhead.
+Day 4 We visit the attractive town of Taroudant, described as a ’mini Marrakech’, enjoying views from ancient city walls and exploring the labyrinthine market, House Buntings singing from the buildings and Little Swift overhead.
 We also visit a women’s Argan oil co-operative and visit the oasis at Tioute, the natural habitat of the date palm Phoenix dactylifera.

-Day 5 We head south along the coast to the famous Sous Massa National Park to learn more about conservation here; especially the reintroduction of a variety of Saharan ‘megafauna’ including Dorcas Gazelle, Scimitar-horned Oryx, Addax, and the North African Ostrich.
-We will finish our day by visiting the Oued Sous, where Greater Flamingos gather on the estuary and feed alongside various waders, gulls and terns.
+Day 5 We head south along the coast to the famous Sous Massa National Park to learn about the important conservation work going on here, especially the reintroduction of a variety of Saharan ‘megafauna’ to the reserve; antelopes including Dorcas Gazelle, Scimitar-horned Oryx and Addax, and the North African Ostrich.
+We finish our day by visiting the Oued Sous, where Greater Flamingos gather on the estuary and feed alongside various waders, gulls and terns.